Alan3058/alan3058.github.io/_posts/2018-04-19-How-to-create-github-blog.md

 Now, you can use your domain to access.

 ## D. Use Paginate in your site
-1. At first, write it on the _config.yml file,as below
+1. At first, write it on the _config.yml file, as below
 > paginate: 5

+>plugins:
+>  - jekyll-paginate

+2. add jekyll-paginate plugin on the Gemfile, as below
+> gem "jekyll-paginate"

-2. If needed, update name of the index.md file to index.html. and it is a requirement of  jekyll.
+3. If needed, update name of the index.md file to index.html. and it is a requirement of  jekyll.

+4. install jekyll-paginate plugin
+> gem install jekyll-paginate

-3. Update the content of index.html file.
+5. Update the content of index.html file.
 For example,as below
 * show the pagination article
 ```html
 <!-- the pagination article -->